 Between 2005 and 2016, Project ArAGATS team members excavated six monumental tumuli, or kurgans, outside of the village of Gegharot in the Tsaghkahovit Plain, Armenia.
 These kurgans are noted for their elaborate construction and the sumptuous deposition of rich materials and faunal remains interred alongside the deceased.
 In form, placement, and some material inclusions, the Gegharot kurgans reflect the Middle Bronze Age (ca. 2500-1550 B.C.), a period where archaeological remains are limited to kurgan burials and a few, mainly ephemeral, sites in the South Caucasus, suggestive of a highly mobile lifestyle.
 However, the presence of Lchashen-Metsamor ceramics and the results of radiocarbon analysis date the Gegharot kurgans in Late Bronze Age (1550-1100 B.C.), a presumably more sedentary period replete with fortress architecture and numerous smaller "cromlech" burials that contained fewer materials and were constructed on the slopes of the surrounding mountains.
 The Gegharot kurgans thus create an intriguing question: who were these people in Late Bronze Age society and the communities of the Tsaghkahovit Plain?
-As a step towards addressing this question, this paper examines whether the different lived experience.
+As a step towards addressing this question, this paper examines whether the differential treatment in death of the Gegharot kurgan individuals was a reflection of a different lived experience.
 Using the preliminary results of bioarchaeological analysis, including analysis of age, sex, non-metric traits, and disease, I compare the Gegharot kurgan individuals with other Late Bronze Age populations.
 These analyses provide the foundation for a contextual interpretation of the lived experience of the individuals interred in the Gegharot kurgans.